-On today’s date in 2012, Canadian soccer player Christine Sinclair won the Bobbie Rosenfeld Award as Canadian Press female athlete of the year.
+On today’s date in 2012, Canadian soccer star Christine Sinclair won the Bobbie Rosenfeld Award as the Canadian Press female athlete of the year.

-Printed by Ashton-Potter on Coated Papers Limited paper, the multi-coloured stamp features a design by Mark Koudis based on photograph from Canada’s Sports Hall of Fame.
-The image shows Rosenfeld in a starting position and ready to begin a race.
+Printed by Ashton-Potter on Coated Papers paper, the multi-coloured stamp features a design by Mark Koudis based on a photograph from Canada’s Sports Hall of Fame.
+The image shows Rosenfeld in a starting position before a race.

-Rosenfeld was chosen to compete in both the 100-yard dash and discus events, but after both were scheduled for the same day, she was entered in the 100-yard dash.
-She would earn gold for her country; the U.S. took home the silver medal and Germany the bronze.
+Rosenfeld was chosen to compete in both the 100-yard dash and discus events, but after both were scheduled for the same day, she was only entered in the 100-yard dash.
+She eventually earned gold for her country while the U.S. took home the silver medal and Germany the bronze.

 She died in Toronto in 1969.